liyanant/multi_prop_pred_halide_SEs/mechanical_properties/README.md

 # Mechanical properties predictions

 The predictions of mechanical properties in this work were performed via predictions of the Voigt-Reuss-Hill averages of the bulk (K_VRH) and shear moduli (G_VRH).
 The predictions of both potentials were performed using the regression method.
 The training dataset is adapted from Sun et al. and contains 16503 materials from the Materials Project.
-The validation dataset contains materials that contain any of the 7 elements with the most negative standard reduction potentials (Li, Na, K, Ca, Mg, Al, Ba)
+The validation dataset contains a total of 4743 materials that contain any of the 7 elements with the most negative standard reduction potentials (Li, Na, K, Ca, Mg, Al, Ba)

 ## References